ennuicastr/libavjs-webcodecs-polyfill/README.md

 No, really.

 Right now, it only supports decoding, but that's changing fast.
+Note however that there are no plans to implement image formats, only video and audio.

 It implements WebCodecs through [libav.js](https://github.com/Yahweasel/libav.js/), which is a port of